postgres/postgres/contrib/pg_tde/documentation/docs/variables.md

 Other DDL operations are still allowed.
 For example other `ALTER` commands are allowed on unencrypted tables, as long as the access method isn't changed.

 You can set this variable at the following levels:

-* global - for the entire PostgreSQL cluster.
+* global - for the entire PostgreSQL cluster
-* database - for specific databases.
+* database - for specific databases
-* user - for specific users.
+* user - for specific users
-* session - for the current session.
+* session - for the current session

 Setting or changing the value requires superuser permissions.
+For examples, see the [Encryption Enforcement](how-to/enforcement.md) topic.

 ## pg_tde.inherit_global_providers